Matthew W.F. Senior

 In 2016, encouraged by established film actors, including: Stephen Merchant, Robert Englund and Andrew Lee-Potts, Senior released two films, both produced for Amazon Prime.
 The first, a feature film titled 'The Boy Who Commits a Murder', which he began writing as the age of fifteen, became Senior's first publicly released film.
 Released when Senior was seventeen years old, it received physical global distribution on digital, DVD and Blu-ray.
 The DVD was discontinued when the film was remastered.
-The second film that Senior released in 2016 was a collaboration between Senior, Zain Khan and James Holland (cousin of Tom Holland).
+The second film that Senior released in 2016 [and second film overall] was a collaboration between Senior, Zain Khan and James Holland (cousin of Tom Holland).
 Entitled 'The Operator', co-director Khan first reached out to Senior through Instagram, where he agreed to help produce the film, as he wanted Khan's debut film to be of high quality.
 Originally an executive producer, Senior soon became script developer, acting coach, director of photography, editor and, ultimately, co-director.
 This film was later remastered in 2022.

 In 2017, Senior's skills dramatically improved.
 Around this time, Senior discovered that he no longer held an interest being in front of the camera, and that his skills were better suited off-screen.
 He produced the first cut of his biographic eulogy film dedicated to his grandfather entitled 'william.', which he describes as a 'living photograph'.
 The film was released on Blu-ray, and is considered by many to be Senior's best work.
 Later that year, Senior experimented with 35mm photography, and began working on a film titled 'Demon Revolution', which would eventually be cancelled, despite being almost complete, as Senior felt unsatisfied with the result.
 Many of the scenes from this project, which was set to be the third collaboration between Senior and D.M.
 Larson, were reworked into 'goya', released in 2019, as well as the remaster of 'The Boy Who Commits a Murder'.